cscw2015/maverick/Interim/Interim.md

 ##### Evaluation of Cuparla

 Evaluation of cuparla was done on five sets of criteria and four levels of aggregation [6].
-The criteria used to evaluate Cuparla were **cost, time, quality, flexilbility,** and **human situation**.
+The criteria used to evaluate Cuparla were **cost, time, quality, flexibility,** and **human situation**.
 The four levels of aggregation used to distinct the user groups involved were the **individual**, the **group**, the **process**, and the **organization**.
 As seen in the following figure, these criteria were aligned to create a 4x5 matrix for easier evaluation.
 Any notes made in the evaluation were attributed only to the lowest applicable level.
 For instance, the costs of a server would be attributed to the **group** as that is the lowest level in direct need of the server, whereas a PC in an office is attributed to the **individual** level.

 <p align="center">
 <img src="https://github.com/cscw2015/maverick/blob/master/Interim/Evaluation of Curparla.png">